Jake Flannery: Ulster

-Flannery joined Ulster on a one-year contract from the 2022–23 season.
+Flannery joined Ulster on a one-year contract from the 2022–23 season, and the province confirmed in April 2023 that he had signed a new three-year contract.

 Ireland

 Selected in the Ireland under-20s squad for the 2019 Six Nations Under 20s Championship, Flannery started the wins against England, Scotland, Italy, France, and Wales, as Ireland secured their first grand slam in the tournament since 2007.
 He was retained in the under-20s squad for the 2019 World Rugby Under 20 Championship when it was confirmed in May 2019, playing in the pool B games against England, Australia and Italy, and the play-off games against England and New Zealand.
 He was selected for the Emerging Ireland squad for the Toyota Challenge in South Africa in September 2022.